YoannCHB/Translate.js/README.md

  <img alt="Translate Image" title="Translate" src="icon.png" width="50%"/>

  ----------------------------------
 Just translate your page in any languages in a few minutes !
 It's simple just look the code and put them in your website, it will go to translate your homepage in english, french, chines, spanish ...
+Or in the language of user.
 ----------------------------------

 # Version-Beta